SamSang/big-geospatial-data/readme.md

     Now we have a file that's ready to upload to [mapbox](https://studio.mapbox.com/).

-    I have used that file to create [a visualization](https://api.mapbox.com/styles/v1/akalenie/clv5gkhdp02js01p6hdl9fcwp.html?title=view&access_token=pk.eyJ1IjoiYWthbGVuaWUiLCJhIjoiY2x2MnRmdHJ4MGV5aDJybGppNHowbHp4biJ9.ezC4CyFggkavaC_HZBGdig&zoomwheel=true&fresh=true#13.53/39.95025/-75.20096) showing buildings that removed canopy in red, buildings that removed no canopy in blue, and buildings that added canopy in green.
+    I have used that file to create [a visualization](https://api.mapbox.com/styles/v1/akalenie/clv5gkhdp02js01p6hdl9fcwp.html?title=view&access_token=pk.eyJ1IjoiYWthbGVuaWUiLCJhIjoiY2x2MnRmdHJ4MGV5aDJybGppNHowbHp4biJ9.ezC4CyFggkavaC_HZBGdig&zoomwheel=true&fresh=true#13.53/39.95025/-75.20096) showing buildings that removed canopy in red, buildings that removed no canopy in yellow, and buildings that added canopy in blue.

 ## Results